jasonramirez7777/local-dot-file-example_/README.md

-# My Dotfiles Locals
+# My Dotfiles

-These are configuration files to extend [thoughtbot's dotfiles][1].
-Since thoughtbot's dotfiles are often updated and most of the configuration files include a `*.local` file, I only customize the included `*.local` files to prevent having to maintain a forked version of the thoughtbot dotfiles.
+These are my personal configuration files, and are meant to extend [thoughtbot's dotfiles][1].
+I keep my personal dotfiles isolated to avoid overwriting them when I update thoughtbot's dotfiles on my machine.
+My dotfiles include:

+* tmux config
+* zshell config
+* vim config
+* vim plugins (via bundles)

 [1]: https://github.com/thoughtbot/dotfiles/

+## Example of how `.local` dotfiles work

+The standard configuration for **vim** is installed at `~/.vimrc`. thoughtbot dotfile's will overwrite this config file. thoughtbot's dotfiles include `source ~/.vimrc.local` at the end of the config so it sources your local dotfiles.

 ## Installation

-Clone this repository (I put mine in my `/Users/username/` directory) and symbolic link from the root directory.

 ```
-$ cd /Users/username/
 $ git clone https://github.com/jasonramirez/dotfiles_local.git
 ```

-#### Symbolic linking script

-Execute this script to symbolic link your `*.local` dotfiles.
-You will be prompted to remove any files that currently exist.
+From the `ditfiles_local` directory, symlink any `*.local` dotfiles:

 ```
-$ ./symlink_dotfiles.sh
+$ ./setup.sh
 ```

 #### Manual Symbolic linking